bcivitcioglu/bcivitcioglu/README.md

-I'm a Ph.D.
-Candidate in Machine Learning, passionate about AI.
+I'm a researcher in machine learning and physics, and I am passionate about AI.
 My research so far focused on applying machine learning techniques to classical spin systems.

 ⚡ I'm always up for: AI, barbecue, and the Mediterranean.